 Pediatric Liver Disease in the Era of Genomics

 (co-sponsored with NASPGHAN)

-This symposium is designed to increase awareness of the availability and implications of genetic testing for pediatric liver disease in the current era of NextGen sequencing and genomics.
-The goals are to familiarize the audience with the terminology and testing available and then to discuss the applicability of these tests and data generated to pediatric liver disease now and in the future.
+This symposium was designed to increase awareness of the availability and implications of genetic testing for pediatric liver disease in the current era of NextGen sequencing and genomics.
+The goals were to familiarize the audience with the terminology and testing available and then discuss the applicability of these tests and data generated to pediatric liver disease now and in the future.

 Speaker: Craig J. McClain, MD

 - Identify the multiple components of the intestinal barrier.